Programs

 - Design, execute and present a personal project, which synthesizes and applies, selected knowledge, skills and experiences appropriate to the students’ personal and professional goals and/or their chosen area of specialization.

-In addition to fulfilling the outcomes of the Bachelor of Arts in Liberal Studies program, students completing the concentration in Integrative Health will:
+In addition to fulfilling the outcomes of the Bachelor of Arts in Liberal Studies program, students completing the concentration in Integrative Health will: - Recall and apply the foundational knowledge of health psychology as it applies to integrative health.

 - Demonstrate the writing, critical thinking, research and presentation skills necessary to communicate across the integrative health field.